berk-karaal/bdark-cinnamon/cinnamon/README.md

 * _drawing.scss Drawing helper mixins/functions to allow for easier definition of widget drawing

-Once you have made your edits run ./parse-sass.sh to update the css files
+Once you have made your edits run `$ source parse-sass.sh` to update the css files